primer/primer.style/docs/illustration-guidelines.md

 ## Paintbrush

-The paintbrush is used to represent the design/artistic side of Primer.
+The paintbrush represents the design/artistic side of Primer.
 It should only appear once per illustration.

 ## Squiggles